July 5, 2008

 For more information on natural treatments for kidney failure in dogs, click here.

-angela said:
+1. angela

 I have a 1 year old boston terrier and since day one wjen we got her from the breeder her bladder has been leaking all day she might have 2 or 2 real pees a day if we are lucky other then that it is little drips 24 / 7 we had her to the vet where she had a urin culert sample done and it came back normal so does this rule out the possible sign of kidney failuer?? we are going to pei foe surger some time soon to have a dye test done to see where the urine is going and 2 possile results we were told 1 being it could be a problem with her urine not going throuug the uretha proper or it is going to her kidney this is what I am unsure about does this mean that if it going into her kidney is that kidney failuer ??? even though her urine test came back normal I have been tinking of question to ask the vet that i didnt know to ask when i was ther because of being upset and now they come to me so i hope you can help answer some of these for me thank you Angela

-Brigitte Smith said:
+2. Brigitte Smith

 Hello Angela,